withastro/compiler/SYNTAX_SPEC.md

 ### 5.1 Language

-A bare `<script>` tag with no attributes, can contains TypeScript.
+A bare `<script>` tag with no attributes can contain TypeScript.
 The content adheres to standard TypeScript syntax.

 ```astro
 <script>